MoamenZaher/MoamenZaher.github.io/content/authors/admin/_index.md

 ## About Me

-Moamen is a Junior Researcher and Doctoral Student at LUT University, Finland, pursuing a PhD in the field of Human-Computer Interaction (HCI) and Context-Aware Affective Recommender Systems.
-His interdisciplinary research lies at the intersection of affective computing, multimodal user modeling, and machine learning, with a particular focus on leveraging wearable sensing technologies such as EEG, vision-based systems, and environmental context for enhancing personalized and emotion-aware recommendations.
+Moamen is a Junior Researcher and doctoral student (Ph.D. candidate) at LUT University, Finland, specializing in Human-Computer Interaction, affective computing, and context-aware recommender systems.
+His research focuses on multimodal user modeling using wearables, including EEG and vision-based data, to enhance personalized and emotion-aware recommendations.

-He holds a Master of Science (M.Sc.) in Software Engineering from the Faculty of Computers and Artificial Intelligence (FCAI), Helwan University, Egypt.
-Moamen has published in both journals and international conferences, and is currently working on advancing multimodal fusion techniques and lightweight deep learning models for emotion recognition and recommendation on resource-constrained devices.
+He holds an M.Sc. in Software Engineering from FCAI, Helwan University, Egypt, and has published in both journals and conferences.
+Moamen also has over four years of academic experience and three years in the software industry, and has co-supervised multiple student projects that led to conference publications.

-Alongside his research, Moamen has co-supervised several undergraduate graduation projects, many of which resulted in peer-reviewed publications.
-He brings over four years of academic teaching and assistance experience, as well as more than three years of industry experience as a software engineer.